The Cares of a Family Man

 "The Cares of a Family Man" (German: "Die Sorge des Hausvaters") is a short story by Franz Kafka, originally written in German, between 1914 and 1917 about an entity called Odradek.

 Odradek has drawn the attention of many philosophers and literary critics, who have all attempted to interpret its meaning; thus, there are numerous analyses of the text.

 In 1919, the story appeared in Ein Landarzt.
 Kleine Erzählungen (A Country Doctor), a collection of Kafka's short stories published by Kurt Wolff (Munich and Leipzig).

+Translations of the Title

+The title "The Cares of a Family Man" is the translation of Willa and Edwin Muir.
+The title of the story has also been translated by Malcolm Pasley as "A Problem for the Father of the Family", by J. A. Underwood as "The Householder's Concern", by Michael Hofmann as "The Worries of a Head of Household", and by Mark Harman as "The Concern of a Family Man".

 Etymology

-The story, which is in the first-person narrative told entirely by the family man mentioned in the title, begins by discussing the etymological disparities associated with the word Odradek:
+The story, which is in the first-person narrative told entirely by the family man of the title, begins by discussing the etymological disparities associated with the word Odradek:

-Some say the word Odradek is of Slavonic origin, and try to account for it on that basis.
+Some say the word Odradek is of Slavonic origin and try to account for it on that basis.
 Others again believe it to be of German origin, only influenced by Slavonic.
 The uncertainty of both interpretations allows one to assume with justice that neither is accurate, especially as neither of them provides an intelligent meaning of the word.

-The narrator hopes that by discovering the meaning of the name, they will be able to clarify its purpose and origin, yet conclude that none of these derivations, neither German nor Slavic, can produce a sensible meaning of the word.
-This indicates that Odradek has no identifiable meaning, and therefore no apparent origin.